NequZ/FiveM-UCP-ACP/README.md

    - [x] Constant polling of session variables so that no user gets rights he does not have
    - [ ] Add Possibility to enable / disable 2FA Authentication
    - [x] Read News in the Dashboard
+   - [ ] More options in the config.php for administrating / editing the Interface, like show specific strings with infos etc

 2. Administration
    - [x] Viewing team members